 Each scholarship recipient receives:

-flights and ground transportation to and from New York for the start and end of the program
+Flights to and from the city for the start and end of the school program

 Previous opportunities have included: